Niagara to Toronto: Vineyards vistas to downtown views

 Art and culture

-One of Toronto’s more unusual attractions, the Bata Shoe Museum explores the history of shoes with a unique collection of more than 13,000 exhibits spanning 4,500 years.
+One of Toronto’s more unusual attractions explores the history of shoes with a unique collection of more than 13,000 exhibits spanning 4,500 years.

 Location: 327 Bloor Street West, Toronto

-Showcasing the range and significance of Islamic arts, the Aga Khan Museum and gardens is a one-of-a-kind experience.
+Showcases the range and significance of Islamic arts with exhibits and beautiful gardens.
 It’s about a 15-minute drive north of downtown, parking is available.

 Location: 77 Wynford Drive, Toronto